OAGi/Score/docs/test_cases/TestSuite43.md

 #### Test Assertion #43.3.2

-Hovering over the "Show Business Terms" button in the detail pane of a descendant BIE node shows up to five business term assigned to that node.
+Hovering over the "Show OpenAPI Document s" button in the detail pane of a descendant BIE node shows up to five business term assigned to that node.

 #### Test Assertion #43.3.3

-The end user can assign business terms to a descendant BIE node in the BIE detail page by clicking the "Assign Business Term" button in BIE detail pane.
+The end user can assign business terms to a descendant BIE node in the BIE detail page by clicking the "Assign OpenAPI Document " button in BIE detail pane.

 ### Test Step Pre-condition: